Orientation

 It is our pleasure to inform you that you have been admitted to our Bachelor’s programme in English Language and Culture.
 Congratulations!

-We would like to invite you to the programme’s orientation days in the first week of September 2022, during which we hope to make you feel as welcome as possible.
+Although it may still seem far away, we hope to welcome you to the programme’s orientation in the first week of September.
 By mid-July you will receive more detailed information.
 Before that, you can look up our student association, Albion, on their website, where you’ll also find all of the back issues of student magazine Phoenix to read.
 It’s full of culture, literature, student life and light entertainment; highly recommended!
 Furthermore, you can take a look at our programme’s page for new students.

 Practical matters